Lithill/New-Egg-Champion-Website/readme.md

 * Quiz Page:

     * A fun and definitely factual quiz about eggs, which gives the user the chance to win an egg champion action figure.
-(Robe, crown and egg not included.)
+(Robe, crown, and egg not included.)

 * History Page: